Teen Motor Vehicle Safety Program

-The Pediatric Trauma Injury Prevention Program at Children's Hospital is addressing distracted driving among teenagers through a data-driven, research-based program.
-The Ford Motor Company Fund and Community Services and the All-State Foundation provide funding for the program.
+The Pediatric Trauma Injury Prevention Program at Children's Hospital is addressing distracted driving among teenagers through a data-driven, research-based program funded by Ford Motor Company Fund and Community Services and The Allstate Foundation.

-Our Teen Motor Vehicle Safety Program has two initiatives:
+Our Teen Motor Vehicle Safety Program "Be In The Zone" has two phases:

-BE IN THE ZONE—Be Smart, Drive Smart is a hospital-based, interactive program where teenagers experience an up-close look at what would happen as a result of unsafe driving practices.
+In this hospital-based, interactive program, teenagers experience an up-close look at what would happen as a result of unsafe driving practices.

 Phase 2: Be In The Zone-Turn Off Your Phone